 - memory formulation

-Cortisol is important for your health, but too much of it can wreak havoc on your body and cause a number of unwanted symptoms.
+Cortisol is important for your health, but too much of it can harm your body and cause several unwanted symptoms.

 General signs and symptoms of too much cortisol include: